 - Configuring VIVO for another language

 - Adding language files to your installation

 - Is the language distributed with VIVO?

 - Demonstration language Google Spanish

-- o Is the language available at GitHub?
+- Is the language available at GitHub?

+- Where should these files be stored?

 - Creating language files

 - Including languages in the build

 - Specify languages at run-time